Interior Design

 What are the prerequisites?

-The program is open to any applicant who has successfully completed an undergraduate degree (BFA, BA, BSc, BID, BArch, etc.) with a studio component, or acquired basic technical skills (drawing, prototyping, CAD) through other educational or professional experiences.
+The program is open to any applicant who has successfully completed an undergraduate degree; BFA, BA, BSc, BID, BArch, etc., with a studio component or in lieu of the studio component, acquired basic technical skills (drawing, prototyping, CAD) through other educational or professional experiences.
 Your previously acquired technical skills and creative potential will be evaluated through your portfolio.

 What are the advantages of studying in Paris?